mehmetrecep/Battleship-Game/README.md

 ## Battleship Game

-A networked, two-player Battleship game implemented in Java, where players place ships on a 10x10 grid and take turns firing shots to sink their opponent's fleet.
+A networked, two-player or more Battleship game implemented in Java, where players place ships on a 10x10 grid and take turns firing shots to sink their opponent's fleet.
 The project uses a client-server architecture with TCP communication for real-time gameplay.
 Features

 Multiplayer: Supports two players per game with automatic matchmaking.